Clarity Docs

 Step 1: On the Admin page, click 'Launch DAO'

-Step 2: Fill out the form to create a customized Governor Contract for the DAO
+Step 2: Fill out the form to create a customized for the DAO

 By filling out this simple online form, you are creating a Governor Contract from an audited template of smart contacts that will enforce your organizations governance rules.